 In 1939, Dutchess County resident and President Franklin Delano Roosevelt launched his New Deal and created commissions to get the nation out of the Great Depression.
 He used Dutchess County as his “guinea pig” for many of his Works Progress Administration projects some of which are located here in Wappinger.
 The Village of Wappingers Falls police station was originally built in 1940 as a post office personally designed and approved by FDR himself.
 The Wappingers Falls Junior High originally housed kids in grades K-12 from the towns of Wappinger, Fishkill, East Fishkill, Lagrange, Poughkeepsie, Philipstown, and Kent.
 Today, this is the Wappingers Central School District.
 The school building was retrofitted for war time needs including a bomb shelter, and its stately clock tower once had guns mounted atop to defend the president in case of an attack on his Hyde Park home.
 The Hudson Valley Regional Airport formerly the Dutchess County Airport was established during WWII as the New Hackensack air field.
-This is where Winston Churchill would land whenever he came to visit FDR.
+This is where Winston Churchill would land when he came to visit FDR.